 10. Great adventurers are rewarded here

 Deptford was once renowned for its shipbuilding and dockyards.
 It's also where Queen Elizabeth I knighted Sir Francis Drake on board his ship, Golden Hinde, in April 1581.
 Years later – 384 years in fact – Queen Elizabeth II knighted another explorer in the same spot.
 Sir Francis Chichester, the first man to sail single-handedly around the world, was even knighted using the same sword that had been used for Sir Francis Drake.
-Take the Thames Path along the river from the Cutty Sark in Greenwich to Deptford to see signs of the area's old seafaring history.

 11. The royals shop here